chrisjihee/ETRIJ-24.02/contents/draft.md

 reference="tab:performance-with-reranking"} demonstrates that
 incorporating the re-ranking model significantly improves performance compared to no re-ranking.
-The error reduction rate (ERR) of the performance change from the existing model on eojeol accuracy is 29%, 27%, and 20% for the Sejong corpus, combined written corpus, and combined spoken corpus, respectively, with the first round of re-ranking.
+The error reduction rate (ERR) of the performance change from the existing dictionary-based model on eojeol accuracy is 29%, 27%, and 20% for the Sejong corpus, combined written corpus, and combined spoken corpus, respectively, with the first round of re-ranking.
 The second round of re-ranking further improves the performance by increasing the rate to 34%, 34%, and 32%, respectively.
 These performance improvements underscore the superiority of the dictionary-based morphological analysis model over traditional